Speed is what it's all about.

 WiFi use: Wireless connections are limited by signal loss, interference, and the capabilities of the technology itself.
 The farther away any device is from the WiFi signal, the slower the connection speed will be.
 Physical barriers like walls, floors and doors can cut speed as well.
 A mesh network like 360 WiFi reduces the impact of these obstacles by placing multiple access points throughout your space.

-Speeds of 1 Gbps and faster are now available from the Quantum Fiber network to the modem.
-These multi-gig speeds come down to three major factors:
+Depending on your location, we offer plans of up to 1 Gbps, 3 Gbps, and 8 Gbps, as measured from the Quantum Fiber network to the SmartNID modem.
+With incredible numbers like these, the benefits come down to three major factors:

 Massive bandwidth.
 Connect an unlimited number of devices and run everything at once without slowdowns.